Finishing Your Degree - Things you need to know

 Degree completion is recorded on your official transcript within 30 days after completion of all program requirements including, but not limited to, credits earned, GPA, examinations, student teaching, internships, and balances paid in full.
-The transcript request webpage has an option to send the transcript after the degree is posted.
 Transcripts will not be released until your account balance is paid in full, including all acquired balances and the graduation fee.

 How do I request my official transcripts?

-Once your degree is awarded, one electronic official transcript will be emailed to your current email address on file.
+Once your degree is awarded, within 2 weeks, one electronic official transcript will be emailed to your current email address on file.
 You can order additional official Ashford University transcripts at $10 per copy, using a major credit card.
 Click here for additional transcripts information.

 I've lost my diploma.
 How do I order a replacement?

 Please fill out the Request for Replacement/Duplicate Diploma form and send it to email@example.com.
 Payment for the duplicate diploma can be made by calling 1.866.974.5700 x20066.

 How do I request a recommendation from a faculty member?

 Review the Request for Recommendation instructions, located in the Registrar Forms under My Forms in your Student Portal.
 Please be aware that requests for recommendations are fulfilled at the instructor's discretion.
 Instructors may choose to fulfill a request right away, may require a longer timeline to write letters, or may decline to fulfill requests.
 You may direct questions concerning this process to your Student Advisor.